 In terms of the number of sought-after channels it offers, YouTube TV is fairly middle of the road.
-It has a slightly better channel selection than Sling and AT&T TV Now, but worse than Hulu + Live TV and fuboTV.
+It has a better channel selection than Sling and AT&T TV Now, but worse than AT&T TV, Hulu + Live TV and fuboTV.

 Of course, it all depends on which channels are most important to you.
-Most of these streaming services share many of the same channels, with a few key differences.
+Most live TV streaming services share many of the same channels, with a few key differences.
 Would you rather have ESPN and Disney Channel or A&E and History?
 Do you need the local channels or do you have a TV antenna or Locast for those?

 Here’s how some of the most popular channels compare across the major streaming services:

 |YouTube TV||Hulu + Live TV||Sling Orange + Blue||AT&T TV NOW||fuboTV||AT&T TV|

 |Fox NBC TNT TBS USA SyFy Cartoon Network CNN||✔||✔||✔||✔||✔||✔|